 Do Solar Panels Give a Decent Output in Ireland?

 Solar panels can produce power from either daylight or sunlight.
 But do we get enough light to make solar panels worth it in Ireland?
-The answer is that a typical south-facing solar module produces around 300 units of power each year in Ireland.
-A typical solar panel might have 10 of these modules, giving a total of 3,000 units per year.
+The answer is that Ireland’s climate is much more favourable to PV solar than many people realise.
+Specifically, a medium-sized solar panel system generates around 3,000 units of electricity per year in Irish conditions.
 That’s enough to cover around 70% of the electricity use for an average Irish household.
 So yes, a modern solar panel system can give a very decent output in Ireland.